If you want it, Kerblam it!

 cat $< | ./src/calc_sum.py > $@

 If you add this block of lines starting with #? , Kerblam! will use them as descriptions (note that the space after the ? is important!), and it will treat them as markdown.
-The first paragraph of text (#? lines not separated by an empty #? line) will be the title of the pipeline.
+The first paragraph of text (#? lines not separated by an empty #? line) will be the title of the workflow.
 Try to keep this short and to the point.
 The rest of the lines will be the long description.

 Kerblam will parse all lines starting with #? , although it's preferrable to only have a single contiguous description block in each file.